mondoohq/docs/docs/platform/infra/opsys/automation/ansible.md

 :::

-4. Copy the registration token to the clipboard.
+3. Copy the registration token to the clipboard.

 #### Step 2: Install the Mondoo role and create a playbook

-Next you must install the Mondoo Ansible role from Ansible Galaxy on your local workstation and create an Ansible playbook to call that role on your inventory.
+Install the Mondoo Ansible role from Ansible Galaxy on your local workstation and create an Ansible playbook to call that role on your inventory:

-1. Download the Ansible Mondoo role on your workstation:
+1. Download the Ansible Mondoo role to your workstation:

    ```bash title="Download Mondoo role on your workstation"
    ansible-galaxy install mondoo.client